RevenueCat/revenuecat-docs/docs_source/🔌 Integrations & Events/third-party-integrations/superwall.md

 ---
 > 👍
 >
-> The Superwall integration is available on the [Pro](https://www.revenuecat.com/pricing) plan.
+> The Superwall integration is available to all users signed up after September '23, the legacy Grow and Pro plans, and Enterprise plans.
+If you're on a legacy Free or Starter plan and want to access this integration, migrate to our new pricing via your [billing settings](https://app.revenuecat.com/settings/billing).

 Superwall can be a helpful integration for optimizing pricing and understanding which paywalls are producing customers with the highest LTV.
 RevenueCat can automatically send billing, subscription, and revenue metrics to Superwall, a paywall SDK that lets you remotely update every aspect of your paywall.